How to Care for Your Post-Chemo Hair

 Better Not Younger Has What You Need to Boost the Health of Your Hair

 We’re here to help you along the way.
-Cancer, chemotherapy and all the side effects they can cause bring enough stress and worries into your life.
+Cancer, chemotherapy, and all the side effects they can cause bring enough stress and worries into your life.
 Wondering what to do for your hair shouldn’t be one of them.

 • Significant Other Hair, Skin & Nails Supplements + Retinol Boost will give your hair the boost it needs from the inside out.
-With biotin, vitamins and other minerals, these strawberry gummies will strengthen your hair at the root and promote healthy hair.
+With biotin, vitamins, and other minerals, these strawberry gummies will strengthen your hair at the root and promote healthy hair.

 • Superpower Fortifying Hair & Scalp Serum complements your hair-care regimen by nourishing the scalp to care for your follicles and help support stronger, thicker-looking hair.

-From what to expect to how to prepare your hair for chemotherapy, Better Not Younger is here to help in any way we can.
 Have a question about one of our products and how it can best work for you?
-Don’t hesitate to reach out to us on Facebook and Instagram—we would love to hear from you.
+Don’t hesitate to contact us on Facebook and Instagram—we would love to hear from you.